ADVENTURE AWAITS YOU

-Adventure Multimedia Museums specializes in designing and creating museum exhibitions, tourist routes, theme parks and science centers.
-They do also care about maintaining a balance between multimedia innovations, classic exhibition solutions, artistry and utilitarianism as well as educational and entertainment character of a given undertaking.
+Adventure Multimedia Museums specializes in designing and creating museum exhibitions, tourist routes, theme parks, and science centers.
+They also care about maintaining a balance between multimedia innovations, classic exhibition solutions, artistry, and utilitarianism as well as the educational and entertainment character of a given undertaking.

 Adventure Multimedia Museums

-Our client asked us to help them with their newest project: a movement-based (kinect) app, which was supposed to engage the little visitors of museum in Wroclaw.
-It was important to stick to the Museum’s mission, challenging the way people think about the natural world: including its past, present and future.
+Our client asked us to help them with their newest project: a movement-based (Kinect) app, which was supposed to engage the little visitors of the Wrocław museum.
+It was important to stick to the Museum’s mission, challenging the way people think about the natural world: including its past, present, and future.

-As we all know, there is no better way to make kids interested than to introduce them to a tremendously exciting combination of games AND the newest technology.
-You can have fun playing on a standard stand or - equip a small device - and experience the exhibition with your whole body!
+As we all know, there is no better way to make kids interested than to introduce them to a tremendously exciting combination of games and the newest technology.

-To enter the gaming mode, the user must stand about 1.5–2 m in front of the Kinect sensor (display), All the controls are using the gesture function, letting kids navigate with their own arms (i.e. swipe for choosing the language, T-body position for a new game).
+To enter the gaming mode, the user must stand about 1.5–2 m from the front of the Kinect sensor (display), controls are gesture-based functions, letting kids navigate with their own arms (i.e. swipe for choosing the language, T-body position for a new game).

 To improve the experience, we’ve added an animation of proper flapping movement in the bottom left corner of the screen.
 This was crucial for the game mechanics: the bird was constantly losing altitude and every correctly performed gesture made the bird rise slightly upwards.